TrevorBushnell/TrevorBushnell.github.io/content/blog/03-Top 10 Undergrad Songs.md

 The result was mind blowing.
 I've sung with semi-pro choirs.
 I've had some damn good solo performances in my day.
 I've performed on the concert stage of choral conferences.
 But the response the Glee Club received after that first performance of San Bonani still remains the best audience response I've ever received for a performance.
 I mean the crowd just completely went ballistic.
 So much noise, so much applause, so much love.
 It was that moment that everyone in the Glee Club realized that we could be worth something.

-It was also that initial performance of San Bonani that Glee Club took off.
+It was also that initial performance of San Bonani that caused the Glee Club to completely take off.
 After that concert, Nicolas Marrero (Class of 2024) joined us for our Candlelight Christmas concert.
-Then come the new semester, half the tenors and basses from concert choir jumped ship and sang in the Glee Club.
+Then once the new semester rolled around, half the tenors and basses from concert choir jumped ship and sang in the Glee Club.
 At the time, Glee Club was a breath of fresh air - in this first year of transition the Concert and Chamber choirs were pretentious and hard to work in.
 Glee Club gave everybody a moment to breathe and remind ourselves why we sing in the first place.
 By the end of Stohlmann's first year, the Glee Club more than doubled in size.
 Then at the start of Dr. Stohlmann's second year, almost every tenor or bass that sang in Concert Choir was also singing in the Glee Club.
 In the matter of just one year, the attitude of the program shifted from "when I get into Concert Choir that's where I will stay" to "If you aren't in the Glee Club we are going to bully the living daylights out of you and remind you to join the Glee Club."

 Since that initial concert we've continued to have San Bonani in our repertoire.
 High school and middler schoolers love it, so every time we go on one of our local tours promoting choral music in the Spokane public schools we always pull it out for the wow factor.
 Also, since San Bonani was the sole reason so many people joined Glee Club, Dr. Stohlmann let us bring the piece back as the opener to the final spring concert in May of 2023 - and the audience remembered it and went ballistic throughout the entire song.

 San Bonani kickstarted my change in attitude about choral singing.
-I stopped becoming a jerk and started caring more about people and the art form.
+I stopped becoming a snot and started caring more about people and the art form.
 Since then, I've worked hard to be kind to everyone in all ensembles, and I've done my best to truly foster connections between all the choirs.
 The response I got at my last concert this past May made me content and pleased knowing that I successfully did that when members across the choral department came to give me so much love and support.
 If Stohlmann hadn't given me that nudge, I'd definitely still be hunting for a tech job and not be completely satisfied with my life.

 *What I learned:* No one deserves lesser opportunities because of the choir they are in.
-Treat everyone with kindness and love - after all, we all are making music together and getting thee opportunity to spread various emotions into the ears of our listeners.
+Treat everyone with kindness and love - after all, we all are making music together and getting the opportunity to spread various emotions into the ears of our listeners.

+___

 There you have it, all of my favorite pieces I sang while I was in the choirs at Gonzaga University.
 These songs will leave lasting memories for me for the rest of my life, and I can't wait to create even more memories during my last (???) year here at Gonzaga.
 Choral music is such a beautiful artform to participate in, both professionally and recreationally.
 I hope that if you are participating in a choir during your educational experience, you are taking advantage of every moment and keeping your mind alert to learning experiences that will benefit you beyond the classroom.
 When doing this, you too can look back on your choral experience in undergrad and recall all the memories that made your singing career that much more special :smile:.